VisionandCognition/NHP-Process-MRI/docs/Process_functional_data.md

 ### Registration settings ###

-* Main structural: the high-res T1 (e.g. "YYYYMMDD/anat/T1/T1_skull-stripped.nii.gz")
+* Main structural: the high-res T1 (e.g. "YYYYMMDD/anat/T1/T1_avg_nu.nii.gz" should have corresponding "*_brain.nii.gz")
 * You may need to check what registration method works best but here.
 BBR doesn’t always work great for monkeys (although it is required when using B0 unwarping).
 * Standard space: a template, e.g. the D99_template.nii.gz (Saleem & Logothetis atlas)
   * I’d go with 12 DOF here, but you can try nonlinear as well (takes longer and may give weird result, so always check your registrations)